hickkick/w_new/README.md

 ## 🔖 Versioning

-Current version: `v0.0.1`
+Current version: `v0.0.2`

-This is the first working prototype (MVP)
+This is the second working prototype (MVP)